RybergGroup/slowpop/README.md

 # slowpop
 Slowpop is a R package for individual based population simulations.
+If you want to get further introduction you may try out the exercise.